 Google previously said that anyone running the early CloudReady OS would automatically upgrade to Flex once it hit a stable release, so if you're one of those users expect that to happen soon.
 You can try Chrome OS Flex on your own computer by visiting the Google website.

 Alternatively and in order not to bother with the process that Google requires to download the bin file for the usb stick, you can download straight from here.
-Click on “103” which corresponds to the latest stable version, and put the downloaded file on a usb stick with Rufus.
+Make it to “103” which corresponds to the latest stable version, and put the downloaded file on a usb stick with Rufus.